How to Dispose of Wood: Sustainable and Safe Methods

 List your wood for free on Craigslist, Facebook Marketplace, or your neighborhood Facebook group.
 Allow the locals to come by and take the wood as they can.

-If you don’t plan on using a piece of wood soon, it’s advisable to find it a new home.
+If you don’t plan on using a piece of wood soon, I advise you find it a new home.

 milling lumber